Do you dream of ditching the 9-5 routine?

 Be warned: the key to becoming a digital nomad is remembering you aren’t on vacation.

-It goes without saying that you must be reliable, have strong work ethic, and prioritize your time to get the job done…
+It goes without saying that you must be reliable, have a strong work ethic, and prioritize your time to get the job done…

 You can flip your mornings from being stuck in gridlock traffic to rolling out of your hammock and watching the sunrise while catching up on the day’s emails. #jackpot!